wp-cli/handbook/docs/common-issues/index.md

 Quick fix, other than disabling the protection, is to pass the user parameter: `--user=some_admin`

 See also: [#477](https://github.com/wp-cli/wp-cli/issues/477)

+### The installation hangs

+If the installation seems to hang forever while trying to clone the resources from GitHub, please ensure that you are allowed to connect to Github using SSL (port 443) and Git (port 9418) for outbound connections.

 ### W3 Total Cache Error: some files appear to be missing or out of place.